-The NLA is elected by universal suffrage for five-year terms.
-All 49 seats are reserved for matai, people who have the status of chiefs in Samoa's villages.
 The Samoan Cabinet consists of the Prime Minister and 12 Ministers.
-Currently, all other Government MPs hold appointments as associate ministers, which means there are no government backbenchers.
 Prime Minister Tuilaepa Lupesoliai Sailele Malielegaoi has been in office since 23 November 1998.

-In elections held on 4 March 2011, the Human Rights Protection Party (HRPP), which has governed Samoa since 1982, was returned to power.
-The HRPP has 37 of the 49 parliamentary seats.
+At Samoa’s most recent election on 4 March 2016, the Human Rights Protection Party (HRPP), which has governed Samoa since 1982, was returned to power under Prime Minister Tuilaepa.
+The HRPP won 46 of the 49 parliamentary seats.
 The opposition Tautua Samoa Party won two seats, and one seat was won by an independent candidate.

-Samoa has an independent judiciary, including a specific court to resolve disputes over land and traditional titles.
+Samoa has an independent judiciary and a separate court to resolve disputes over land and traditional titles.